 Our Approach | Intersectional.
 Participatory.
 Holistic.

-We take into account how race/racism, class, gender, sexuality, mobility, and other aspects of peoples’ lived experience intersect.
+Guided by our 5 principles, we take into account how race/racism, class, gender, sexuality, mobility, and other aspects of peoples’ lived experience intersect.
 We emphasize self reflection and self care.
-Critical participatory action research informs our approach.
+We understand food as more than health and health as more than food.
+Critical participatory action research informs our methodology and teaching approach.

 Get in touch!
-Connect for updates on resources, opportunities to be involved, and more.
+Connect to partner, for updates on resources, and for opportunities to be involved.